Fernanda Herrera Spieler

-Jenny coordinates a medical-legal partnership to improve health and legal outcomes for medically vulnerable women and gender minorities in immigration detention in Aurora, Colorado.
+Jenny coordinated a medical-legal partnership to improve health and legal outcomes for medically vulnerable women and gender minorities in immigration detention in Aurora, Colorado.

-While the conditions at immigration detention facilities are difficult for everyone, they can be particularly devastating for gender minorities and women: domestic and sexual violence survivors face the physical and mental effects of their trauma with limited support, transgender people contend with extended periods of damaging solitary confinement, and pregnant individuals struggle to access adequate prenatal care.
+While the conditions at immigration detention facilities are difficult for everyone, they can be particularly devastating for gender minorities and women.
+Domestic and sexual violence survivors face the physical and mental effects of their trauma with limited support, and transgender people contend with extended periods of damaging solitary confinement.
 Not only do detention conditions affect health, but health concerns aggravated by incarceration prevent women and gender minorities from successfully advocating for themselves in their immigration cases.

 A deep look inside Aurora’s ICE Detention Center